jbmartin/SifteoBlickets/README.md

 #What are Sifteo Blickets?

 This project, Sifteo Blickets, is a mash up of these two ideas.
 In particular, we developed a simple bit of code that enables Sifteo Cubes to be used in blicket-type experiments.
-This can serve as an example for others interested in using Sifteo cubes in psychological research, or in running blicket-type experiments!
+One of the cubes acts as the detector and the rest are objects that may or may not work as blickets.
+The blicket detector cube will activate when the right type of other cube comes in contact with the detector cube.
+This project can serve as an example for others interested in using Sifteo cubes in psychological research, or in running new blicket-type experiments!

 ![][blicket_guts]